 I am Professor and Chair of the Department of Psychology and Neuroscience at Randolph-Macon College, here in lovely Ashland, Virginia.
 This page pulls together a number of aspects of my online life.
 Here is a copy of my cv or a short 100 word biographical sketch.

 Teaching: I am a professor at a small liberal arts college, which means that teaching undergraduates is my primary responsibility.
 It also happens to be my primary passion.
 Courses that I have taught include: General Psychology, Systems and Theories of Contemporary Psychology (a history and philosophy of psychology course that serves as our senior capstone), Sensation and Perception, Cognitive Psychology, Research and Theoretical Systems in Sensation and Perception, the Psychology of Illusions and several special topics courses in our first year seminar program.
 To read more about my teaching (and materials from my courses), see the teaching tab above.

 Research: My research includes both basic and applied research.
 My basic research focuses on how our body influences our perception of the basic layout of the natural world.
 When we see a distance or a hill, how is that perception affected by the energetic state of our body?
 A secondary area of research includes our intuitive understandings of physics concepts.
 How do we learn and understand basic physical principles?
 My applied research seeks to apply findings in cognitive science to K-12 educational settings.
-I am also editing a new edition of an introductory cognitive psychology textbook: Cognition: The Thinking Animal with Daniel Willingham, now available from Cambridge University Press.
+I am also the co-author of a new edition of an introductory cognitive psychology textbook: Cognition: The Thinking Animal with Daniel Willingham, now available from Cambridge University Press.
 Read more about my research on the research tab above.

 Advising: Another of my primary responsibilities is serving as an academic adviser for students here at Randolph-Macon.
 This involves helping guide students through our general education curriculum as well as the psychology major.
 My role of adviser also includes general academic help as well as career and graduate school advising.
 Read more about my advising on the advising tab above.